KnezIker/CNN/README.md

 At the top of the cnn.h file, there are comments describing how to switch between fixed-point and floating-point arithmetic.<br>
 The next step is to analyze which instructions are repeated most frequently and create a hardware accelerator for them, turning them into custom instructions.
 <br>
 To achieve this, the .c and .h code will be converted into RISC-V assembly code.
-The RISC-V assembly code is chosen because the goal is to run it on the PULPissimo platform.
-The same GCC compiler provided by PULPissimo is used for this purpose (see the setup guide [here](https://github.com/pznikola/pulpissimo/blob/master/SETUP.md)).<br>
+The RISC-V assembly code is chosen because the goal is to run it on the pulpissimo platform.
+The same GCC compiler provided by pulpissimo is used for this purpose (see the setup guide [here](https://github.com/pznikola/pulpissimo/blob/master/SETUP.md)).<br>
 Storing weights, biases, and images in Python as .txt or .csv files and then reading them in C works well when running the C code on a PC.
 However, this approach is less suitable for microcontrollers, as some libraries (e.g., dirent.h) are not available for RISC-V compilers.<br>
 While it is possible to transfer the data to the microcontroller via UART, a more elegant solution is to embed the data directly into another .h file and include it in the C code.
 This is why the Python script also generates a values.h file.<br>
 For now, values.h is only available in fixed-point format, but it can easily be modified to support floating-point data if needed.